Help with Primate Husbandry as a Gibbon Rehab Volunteer in the rainforest!

 It cares for gibbons that were victims of the illegal wildlife trade.
 The rehab process is long and intensive.
 It requires 5 to 10 years for each gibbon to learn natural behaviours.
 Then they have a chance to be released back into the wild.

 The role of a Gibbon Rehab Volunteer is to assist the primate keepers with food preparation, feeding and enrichment.
 You will also do daily cleaning of the enclosures.
 Moreover, there is scope to do animal observation studies.

 Responsible interaction with primates to allow release into the wild

 This project follows professional guidelines for rehabilitation and re-introduction into the wild.
 So, you will learn that physical contact must be kept to a minimum.
 Not just because primates need to learn natural behaviour, away from human contact.
 There is also a risk of transmitting diseases between humans and primates.
 So proper vaccinations are required for a gibbon rehab volunteer.

 WATCH THE PROJECT VIDEO HERE:

 ” It was all fantastic and is worth so much more than the cost.
 The amount you learn and get to help is very encouraging”

 Joe, from the U.K.

-– Fruits and vegetables (avoid acidic/sour fruits & food must be at room temperature/not from refrigerator)
+- Fruits and vegetables (avoid acidic/sour fruits.
+Also, food must be at room temperature/not from refrigerator)

-– Clean any stains/faeces at the cage area
+- Clean any stains/excrement in the cage area.

 Also, INSPECTION OF ENCLOSURES AND ANY MAINTENANCE